Skip to main content

 warning

 Always start in Testing mode.
 Enforce mode will cause mail delivery failures if any sending server cannot negotiate a TLS connection with your mail servers.
-Run in Testing for at least a week and review TLS-RPT reports to confirm all inbound mail is arriving over TLS before switching to Enforce.
+Run in Testing for at least a week and review the TLS Reports page to confirm all inbound mail is arriving over TLS before switching to Enforce.

 Max Age